thomasabishop/eolas/Databases/SQL/Update_existing_data_in_SQL_table.md

 tags: [SQL]
 ---

-# SQL: The UPDATE query
+# Update existing data with the SQL `UPDATE` command

-With UPDATE we modify existing records.
+We use `UPDATE` to modify existing records in our table.

 ## Schematic syntax